will62794/will62794.github.io/_posts/2024-02-09-note-on-raft-reconfig-bug.md

 Similarly to Diego's proposal, this fix is achieved in [MongoDB's reconfiguration protocol](https://arxiv.org/pdf/2102.11960.pdf) by [rewriting the config term on primary election](https://github.com/will62794/logless-reconfig/blob/5b1d0f3bfd93c4d78470689a56959d1dcc5297a2/MongoLoglessDynamicRaft.tla#L90-L91), which then requires this config in the new term to become committed before further reconfigs can occur on that elected primary.

-### A Note on Relaxation of Single Node Change
+### A Note on Relaxing the Single Node Change Condition

 The single node change condition (i.e. reconfigurations can only add or remove a single node) proposed in the original Raft dissertation is a sufficient condition to ensure that all quorums overlap between any two configurations $$C_{old}$$ and $$C_{new}$$.
-Note that even before resorting to joint consensus, though, this condition can be relaxed slightly, to permit additional, safe reconfigurations that are more permissive than the strict single node change.
+Note that even without resorting to the joint consensus approach, though, this condition can be relaxed slightly, to permit additional, safe reconfigurations that would not be allowed under the strict single node change rule.

 If, for a reconfiguration from $$C_{old}$$ to $$C_{new}$$, we simply enforce that

 $$
 QuorumsOverlap(C_{old}, C_{new})